-1. The ASP 6 area is well established and is comprised predominantly of single residential development at an R20 density with pockets of R30 and R40 coded residential land throughout Cell 4.
+- 1. The ASP 6 area is well established and is comprised predominantly of single residential development at an R20 density with pockets of R30 and R40 coded residential land throughout Cell 4.
 The site is surrounded by R20 development.
 The nearest R40 development is approximately 250 metres to the north of the site and is surrounded by R20 development.
 Currently there are no R60 coded lots in Cell 4.
 If this amendment were to be approved then small pockets within the site could be coded R60.
-Since the proposed density range accords with LPP 3.1, it is considered to be appropriate within the broader planning framework set out by ASP 6.

-2. The proposal satisfies Table 3 of the policy as demonstrated below:
+Since the proposed density range accords with LPP 3.1, it is considered to be appropriate within the broader planning framework set out by ASP 6. - 2.
+The proposal satisfies Table 3 of the policy as demonstrated below:

-Table 3 Criteria for Other Infill Development and Increased Density:
+Table 3 - Criteria for Other Infill Development and Increased Density

 No. Criterion Policy Application Comment 1.
-Easy access/ close proximity to Activity Centres R40 between 401 and 800 metres from an edge of Activity Centre excluding Local Centres.
-The subject land is approximately 470 metres from the edge of the Hocking Neighbourhood Centre as shown in Attachment 1 .
-2. Easy access/ close proximity to public transport with priority towards rail nodes and bus interchanges.
-R60 within 250 metres of a high frequency bus route designated stops.
-High frequency bus route is defined as having a minimum of four services per hour during peak periods. routes 389 and 468.
-The farthest lot on the site (when developed) from Wanneroo Road is likely to be at a distance of approximately 250 metres.
-At the
+Easy R40 between 401 and The subject land is approximately 470 access/close 800 metres from an metres from the edge of the Hocking proximity to edge of Activity Centre Neighbourhood Centre as shown in Activity Centres excluding Local Attachment 1. - Centres.

+No. Criterion Policy Application Comment 2.
+Easy R60 within 250 metres The site is located on Wanneroo Road access/close of a high frequency bus and is served by high frequency bus proximity to route designated routes 389 and 468.
+The farthest lot on public transport stops.
+High frequency the site (when developed) from with priority bus route is defined as Wanneroo Road is likely to be at a towards rail having a minimum of distance of approximately 250 metres.
+At nodes and bus four services per hour the subdivision stage, a pedestrian interchanges. during peak periods. access way to Wanneroo Road will be required.